oceanprotocol/jobs/sr-dev.md

 ## Minimum Qualifications
 * 10+ years of software experience
-* Python: 5+ years experience.
-Strong proficiency in Python programming and a deep understanding of its ecosystem would be fantastic.
+* Node.js: 5+ years
-* Web3: 1+ years experience, with a solid understanding of interacting with smart contracts
+* Web3: 1+ years experience, with a solid understanding of writing with smart contracts in solidity
 * Docker: 1+ years experience.
 Practical knowledge in Docker
+* Good knowledge of K8s
 * You focus on the outcome.
 You work with the team to set goals, then to achieve the goals.
 You are a creative “make it happen” problem solver.
 * Proficient in writing & speaking English

 ## Nice-to-haves
-* Javascript: 1+ years experience.
-Familiarity with reading and understanding JavaScript code will come in handy when collaborating on projects involving both Python and JavaScript.
 * 1+ years CI/CD experience (e.g. Travis, tox)
 * You’re obsessed with blockchain.
 You follow crypto Twitter, play with dapps, read about Token Engineering, and maybe even yield farm.
-* As a bonus, we'd love to hear about cool stuff you've built with: data/service-oriented Web3 tech (IPFS / Filecoin, TheGraph, Chainlink, Polkadot / Substrate, Cosmos) or backend services (REST APIs, Travis, Docker, GraphQL, K8s).
-The nerdier the better:)
-* You’re an excellent writer.
 * Preferred work hours: 9-5ish on European time zones
 * We don’t expect you to be an expert in all of these.
 Rather, we’d love to see that you’re *interested* in them, perhaps know one or two as a starting point, and most importantly, that you’ll learn more about them as you grow with us professionally and personally.